Liam Lindsay

-Career
+Club career

 Partick Thistle

 Lindsay was born in Glasgow and attended St Ninian's High School in Giffnock where he played in the school football team along with Andrew Robertson.
 After joining the youth system at Partick Thistle in 2011, Lindsay signed his first professional contract with the club on 6 June 2012.
 He made his debut for the club in their final match of the 2012–13 season, a 0–0 draw away to Dumbarton on 4 May 2013.
 On 31 January 2014, Lindsay signed for Scottish Championship club Alloa Athletic on loan for the rest of the 2013–14 season.
 He made his debut on 1 February 2014, as Alloa drew 1–1 with Dundee.
 He played 11 times for Alloa helping them to avoid a relegation play-off.

 After returning to Partick Thistle, Lindsay signed a new two-year contract with the club in June 2014.
 Lindsay made his full Scottish Premiership debut, playing 90 minutes on 4 January 2015, in a 2–2 draw with high-flying Dundee United.
 On 29 January 2015, Lindsay signed for Scottish League One side Airdrieonians on a loan deal until the end of the 2014–15 season.
 Lindsay played 13 matches for Airdrieonians scoring once in a 1–0 away win against Peterhead on 25 April 2015.

 Lindsay broke into Thistle's first team in the 2015–16 season after impressing manager Alan Archibald in pre-season.
 He scored his first goal for Partick Thistle in a 1–1 draw with Dundee on 8 December 2015.
 He was sent-off twice during the campaign firstly against Kilmarnock in August 2015 and then against Dundee in January 2016.
 Lindsay played 27 times in 2015–16 as Thistle finished in 9th position.
 He became a main stay of the defence in 2016–17 which saw him make 42 appearances, scoring seven goals as the Jags finished in 6th position after.

 Lindsay was named in the Scottish Premiership 2016–17 Team of the Year; he was only player outside of Aberdeen and Celtic to be in the team.